ArboreSign/sigfox-python-flask/README.md

 }
 ```

 Click 'OK' to confirm these details.
 That's it!
 Everything should be set up and ready to go now!
-Your Akeru device will transmit a new message every 10 minutes over SIGFOX and you should see the incoming requests reach your flask server via the debug interface.
+Your Akeru device will transmit a new message every 10 minutes over Sigfox and you should see the incoming requests reach your flask server via the debug interface.

 ### Further Learning/Exploration